-So, you’ve had your adult autism assessment – but what now?
-(ASD/ASC/Asperger’s)
+So, you’ve had your adult autism assessment and you’re officially autistic – but what now?

-So, you have had your adult autism assessment, and have been diagnosed as having autism spectrum disorder / conditIon (ASD / ASC).
+So, you have had your adult autism assessment, and are diagnosed as being autistic.
 What now?!

 You may feel liberated, relieved, excited, thankful, validated and may experience any number of positive emotions; it seems that on the whole, most people gaining autism diagnosis in adulthood find it a positive experience.